Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Experiment Details

 \subsection{Flux-dev and the Guidance Distillation Mechanism}

-According to \citet{BFL2025Flux1,Meng2023Distillation}, the Flux-dev model make use of the guidance distillation technique:
+According to \citet{BFL2025Flux1,Meng2023Distillation}, the Flux-dev model makes use of the guidance distillation technique:

-Where $w \ge 1$ is the guidance scale.
-This distillation technique reduces the evaluation times in each inference step, since the original CFG use the network twice and here we only need one calculation to carry out $v_{\theta}^{flux}(x, t, y, w)$ by inputting 4 arguments.
+where $w \ge 1$ is the guidance scale.
+This distillation technique reduces the number of model evaluations in each inference step, since the original CFG uses the network twice, whereas here we only need one calculation to evaluate $v_{\theta}^{\text{flux}}(x, t, y, w)$ by providing four inputs.

 We observe that